Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Background

 Since rewards are rescaled per-query, GRPO is robust to varying reward magnitudes and eliminates the need for a separate value function (Eq~\ref{eq:adv_grpo}).
 Used by DeepSeek to finetune their R1 reasoning models, GRPO has already been proven effective for LLM post-training alignment \citep{deepseekr1}.

-However, GRPO's chief advantage over PPO comes from gaining relational performance from multiple candidate responses, we extend this idea further by introducing $GRPO_{rank}$ (Sec~\ref{sec:fine_tune_oracle}) which replaces reward score with direct rank.
+\textit{Direct Preference Optimization} (DPO) \citep{rafailov2023direct} is another popular algorithm used in LLM fine-tuning built to eliminate the need for a trained reward model.
+DPO replaces the reward function with preference loss, creating a binary cross entropy objective optimizing directly on preference pairs $(y_{w},y_{l})$.